-Maggi Alexander directs TPI’s Center for Global Philanthropy and in this role supports New England International Donors (NEID).
-An entrepreneurial leader, Maggi has spent over 25 years focused on improving the quality of life for low-income children, families, and communities in the United States and over 30 countries worldwide.
+Maggi Alexander is a Senior Partner at TPI and directs TPI’s Center for Global Philanthropy.
+In this role she supports individuals and families, foundations, and corporations in aligning their philanthropy with their values in ways that are more strategic.
+An entrepreneurial leader, Maggi has spent over 30 years focused on philanthropy to improve the quality of life for low-income children, families, and communities in the United States and over 30 countries worldwide.
 She has extensive experience building partnerships and alliances that cut across traditional divides and has worked in the corporate, philanthropic, nonprofit, and public sectors.
 Maggi’s experience in organizational development spans the early start-up process to achieving scale and sustainability; she is passionate about turning great ideas into reality.

 In 1991, Maggi joined the International Youth Foundation (IYF) shortly after it was established, playing numerous key leadership roles as the organization grew, including direct program and organizational leadership of a fast growing network of partner foundations across Asia, Europe, Latin America, Africa, and the Middle East.
 Today, IYF is among the world’s leading public foundations focused on investing in young people, with operations in more than 80 countries.